The Telos-Paul Piccone Institute, in association with Energeia and the Centre for Social Renewal, presents:

 Please click here to see the full conference program with all the confirmed speakers and panels.

+Registration for the conference is now closed.
 If you have any questions regarding the conference, please contact Adrian Pabst at a.pabst@kent.ac.uk.